 Want a surefire way to make your legal team love you?
 Learn how to properly manage stock photos and other licensed assets with your digital asset management (DAM) system.

-If you are a DAM admin, you are responsible for understanding your stock-licensing agreements.
+If you’re a DAM admin, you are responsible for your organization’s digital rights management (DRM), which essentially means you’re steering the ship when it comes to how you use your DAM system to control the use of copyrighted digital assets.
+Technology is important in ensuring the process goes smoothly, but you also need to have a firm handle on the different types of stock-licensing agreements.
 Without this knowledge, you won’t be able to effectively organize, communicate, and control how DAM users leverage sensitive stock assets.
 There are typically two major licenses you need to know about:

 - Rights-managed licenses can also only be used by or on behalf of the company that purchases the license.
 They come with an expiration date, and you can purchase them on an exclusive or non-exclusive basis.
 If you want to use the photo on multiple projects, such as a marketing brochure and your website redesign, you’ll need to buy a separate license for each use case.